Dreams Come True (Glee): Plot

 Blaine and Kurt Hummel (Chris Colfer) meet Sue Sylvester (Jane Lynch) in Will's new principal's office and they thank Sue for reuniting them.
 Sue explains that learning about Kurt and his struggles opened up new worlds for her and thanks them in kind.
 Sue next meets Becky Jackson (Lauren Potter) who apologizes for exposing Sue to the national media and they reconcile.
 Sue finally meets Will in the auditorium and says goodbye to him with a song.
 In a flashforward to the year 2020, Geraldo Rivera congratulates Sue for winning reelection as Vice President of the United States under Jeb Bush as she states her intent to run for President in 2024.

 In 2020, Blaine and Kurt go to Harvey Milk Elementary School to encourage kids to pursue their dreams.
 Meanwhile, also in 2020, Rachel Berry (Lea Michele) reunites with Mercedes, Blaine, Kurt, and Artie Abrams (Kevin McHale) and Tina Cohen-Chang (Jenna Ushkowitz), who are now a couple.
 Rachel is now pregnant as the surrogate mother for Blaine and Kurt's child, and is also now married to Jesse St. James (Jonathan Groff).
 Later that day, Rachel wins the Tony Award for Best Actress in a Musical and she thanks all of her friends but especially Will Schuester for his mentorship.
 In the fall of 2020, Vice President Sue Sylvester rededicates the McKinley High auditorium to be named in honor of Finn Hudson while apologizing for her previous poor perception of the glee club.
 McKinley High has now become a model of excellence and other schools are copying its format.
-New Directions members from throughout its history unite for one last massive group song.
+New Directions members from throughout its history unite for one last group song.
 The last shot of the series is of three plaques: the re-dedication plaque for the auditorium and the memorial ones for former glee club director Lillian Adler and Finn Hudson.